Nicki Minaj: Safaree Samuels Drools Over ‘PAPER’ Magazine Cover, Hoping For Reunion After Two-Year Split?

 Upon posting the photos of the photo shoot on her own Instagram account, Safaree is reported to have commented on numerous occasions, joking that the way she was dressed for the cover is how he had imagined her to dress up for him when they were together.

-Another comment Samuels left on Nicki Minaj’s Instagram showed several heart emojis being placed underneath the photo, insinuating that he still has feelings for the “Starships” hitmakers and would most likely consider a reconciliation.
+Another comment Samuels left on Nicki Minaj’s Instagram showed several heart emojis being placed underneath the photo, insinuating that he still has feelings for the “Starships” hitmaker and would most likely consider a reconciliation.

 Showing just how uninterested she is by her ex-boyfriend’s remarks, Nicki Minaj ended up commenting on her own photo by tagging rumored lover, Nas, and adding a heart emoji.